DjangoGirls/tutorial/django_start_project/README.md

 > Remember to run everything in the virtualenv.
 If you don't see a prefix `(blog)` in your console you need to activate your virtualenv.
 We explained how to that in __Django installation__ chapter in __Working with virtualenv__ part.

+Run on Linux or Mac OS:

     (blog) ~$ django-admin.py startproject mysite

+or on Windows:

+    (blog) ~$ python blog\Scripts\django-admin.py startproject mysite

 `django-admin.py` is a script that will create the folders and files for you.
 You should now have a folder structure which looks like this: